UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/KB013_CephRDS_Onboarding.md

 **A:** You have likely hit your assigned storage or object quota.
 Please contact support to request a quota increase.

 **Q: I lost my Secret Key.**
 **A:** Secret Keys cannot be recovered, only regenerated.
-Contact support (Internal UCR) or use the NRP Portal (External) to generate a new key pair.
+Contact support to generate a new key pair.
 You will need to update all your scripts and clients.